robinweser/fela/docs/advanced/Plugins.md

 Some advanced plugins might even have some options to configure it.
 The recommended way to do this is by wrapping the plugin itself in another function accepting those options.

 ### Example
-For example if we do not want to use the static inline-style-prefix-all, but rather the more advanced dynamic version called [inline-style-prefixer](https://github.com/rofrischmann/inline-style-prefixer), we need to pass at least the `userAgent`.
+For example if we do not want to use the static `inline-style-prefixer/static`, but rather the more advanced dynamic version, we need to pass at least the `userAgent`.

 ```javascript